Concurrence fill and mode distribution of entanglement in neutrino oscillation: A. Experimental and Simulation Details

 \subsection{\textrm{C}.
 Tangle (or Three-Tangle) and Partial Tangle}

-The genuine tripartite entanglement measure described by the tangle $\tau_{\alpha}$ as given in Eq.(\ref{eq:tangle-ABC}) vanishes for all flavors using the oscillation probabilities obtained from DUNE simulation as given explicitly in Table.\ref{tab:tangle}.
-It is wrothwhile to mention here that, in a three-mode quantum system, genuine tripartite entanglement can arise in two in-equivalent forms--- GHZ-type, $\ket{\mathrm{GHZ}} = a\ket{000}+b\ket{111}$, and W-type, $\ket{\mathrm{W}} = x\ket{100}+y\ket{010}+z\ket{001}$ with $a,b,x,y,z$ are amplitudes for these basis states.
+The genuine tripartite entanglement measure described by the tangle $\tau_{\alpha}$ as given in Eq.(\ref{eq:tangle-ABC}) vanishes for all flavors using the oscillation probabilities obtained from DUNE simulation as shown explicitly in Table.\ref{tab:tangle}.
+It is worthwhile to mention here that, in a three-mode quantum system, genuine tripartite entanglement can arise in two inequivalent forms--- GHZ-type, $\ket{\mathrm{GHZ}} = a\ket{000}+b\ket{111}$, and W-type, $\ket{\mathrm{W}} = x\ket{100}+y\ket{010}+z\ket{001}$ with $a,b,x,y,z$ are amplitudes for these basis states.
 The tangle is maximal for GHZ-type states but vanishes for all W-type, biseparable, and separable states.
-The identically zero value of $\tau_\alpha$ in neutrino oscillations therefore rules out GHZ-type correlations and indicates that the system lies either in a biseparable or W-type entangled class, consistent with the concurrence patterns observed in Fig.~\ref{concurrence}.
-Such a result of vanishing of tripartite entanglement measure, the tangle, for a neutrino system is rather robust and arises from the conservation of oscillation probabilities.
+The identically zero value of $\tau_\alpha$ in neutrino oscillations therefore rules out GHZ-type correlations.
+It indicates that the system lies either in a biseparable or W-type entangled class, consistent with the concurrence patterns observed in Fig.~\ref{concurrence}.
+As a result of the vanishing of the tripartite entanglement measure, the tangle, for a neutrino system, is rather robust and arises from the conservation of oscillation probabilities.